TLDWTutorials/FleschKincaidPython/README.md

 (3) The script will process each file and output the Flesch-Kincaid grade level for each speaker.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.

 ## License
 Distributed under the MIT License.